pmongeon/CAIS2024/content/talk/04.Rathi/index.md

 ---
-title: "‘Decolonization and Reconciliation in Academic Libraries in Canada: A Review of Strategic Priorities"
+title: "Decolonization and Reconciliation in Academic Libraries in Canada: A Review of Strategic Priorities"
 event: CAIS2024
 event_url: